PatternsTechGit/PT_Angular-Materials-Side/README.md

 <font size="5" color="grey">**Step 4: Setting Up Side Nav**</font>

-To set up a `sidenav` we use three components: <mat-sidenav-container> which acts as a structural container for our content and sidenav, <mat-sidenav-content> which represents the main content, and <mat-sidenav> which represents the added side content.
+To set up a `sidenav` we use three components: `<mat-sidenav-container>` which acts as a structural container for our content and sidenav, `<mat-sidenav-content>` which represents the main content and `<mat-sidenav>` which represents the added side content.

 We don't want our top nav to be effected by the side nav so  add sidenav structure under the toolbar component in app.components.html